zyfdegh/gwMonitor/README.md

 # gwMonitor
-Monitor for PGW &amp; SGW
+Monitor for PGW & SGW

+Clone and move this project under $GOPATH/src/github.com/LinkerNetworks/ to start your work.